pankajrajput0312/pankajrajput0312/README.md

 - 👨 I'm Software Technician at UAS-DTU.
 - 🎓 3rd year B.Tech in Computer Engineering from Delhi Technological University(DTU).
-- 🔭 I’m experienced in  Deep Learning, and machine learning, Generative Adversarial Network and in NLP.
+- 🔭 I’m experienced in  Deep Learning, and machine learning, GANs and in NLP.
 - 👨‍💻 Currently doing Programming questions on Leetcode for placement.
 - 🌱 I’m currently exploring more about FreeLancing and going deep into heart of Deep Learning.
 - 👯 I’m looking to connect with peoples and participate in hackathon.